EngineHub/CraftBookDocs/source/install.rst

 Note: CraftBook requires that WorldEdit is installed.

+When using mechanics Chairs or Variables the latest version of `ProtocolLib <https://www.spigotmc.org/resources/protocollib.1997/>`_ is needed alongside CraftBook.

 Check your server log for errors.
 If you encounter errors, see the :doc:`support` page.